-On 11 May 2022, the EU Commission proposed a new set of rules to combat child sexual abuse material (CSAM) online, laying out new obligations for providers to detect, report, and remove CSAM from their services.
+On 11 May 2022, the EU Commission proposed a new set of rules to combat Child Sexual Abuse Material refers to any material that portrays sexual activity involving a person who is below the legal age of consent.
+To accurately describe the exploitation and abuse of children and protect the dignity of victims, the European Parliament recommends using the term "child sexual abuse material" instead of "child pornography."
+More online, laying out new obligations for providers to detect, report, and remove CSAM from their services.
 This follows efforts such as the 2020 EU Strategy for a More Effective Fight Against Child Sexual Abuse and falls under their recent strategy on the Rights of the Child.

 Concretely, the new proposed regulation builds on the upcoming Digital Services Act and it aims to replace the current interim solution regarding the processing of personal and other data for the purpose of combating online child sexual abuse.